ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

->- In the Database Id textbox, enter the following text : `handsonlab`
+>- In the Database Id textbox, enter the following text : `orders`
->- In the Container Id textbox, enter the following text : `items`
+>- In the Container Id textbox, enter the following text : `processed`
 >- In the Item textbox, click on the `lightning` button and select `Outputs` from the previous action `Append id property and generate UUID`
 >- Once everything is set, click on the Save button on the top left corner.